superadm1n/CiscoConfigAudits/README.md

 # CiscoConfigAudits
 Each of the files in this repository is a script that will preform a specific audit on the configuration from a Cisco device.
-These scripts are written in python and at this point leverage the CiscoConfParse library and Cisco Automation Framework as a dependencies.
+These scripts are written in python and at this point leverage the CiscoConfParse library, Cisco Automation Framework and OrionSDK as a dependencies.

 All of the scripts in this repository are created with the Unix philosophy in mind to do one thing